Old Natchez Trace segments listed on the National Register of Historic Places: Segments

 One segment within Tennessee is named simply "Old Natchez Trace".
 Additionally, several segments in Mississippi and Alabama are listed with the name "Old Natchez Trace", followed by a secondary identifier in parentheses or by an additional name.
 These listings are:

 Old Natchez Trace in Tennessee

 The Old Natchez Trace in Tennessee, is a large length of the Natchez Trace spanning several counties of Tennessee.
 It is listed on the National Register under the name Old Natchez Trace.
 The NRHP-listed linear district follows one route of the old Natchez Trace, but does not include other branches.
 For example, at Old Town in Franklin, Tennessee, a different branch crossed Brown's Creek.
 The counties spanned by the listing are: Lawrence, Hickman, Wayne, Williamson, Lewis, Davidson, and Maury County, Tennessee.

 Old Natchez Trace (132-3T)

 Old Natchez Trace (132-3T), located northeast of Port Gibson in Claiborne County, Mississippi, about 0.7 miles north of the Mangum Mound Site at milepost 45.7.
 The site is also known as the Grindstone Ford.
 It is an original segment of the Natchez Trace.
+According to history of Claiborne County, the name comes from "iron stone rock found especially suitable for mill stones.
+An early traveler on crossing the bayou over this ford spoke of his joy at hearing the heels of his horse ringing on the broad rocky pavement when ascending the bank of this stream from the water after passing more than two years in the stoneless soil of this region."
+Mrs. Humphreys, mother of future Confederate general and Reconstruction-era governor Benjamin Grubb Humphreys, settled at Grindstone Ford in 1786.